Russia's war on Ukraine latest news: NATO seeks to shore up Russia's neighbours | Headlines

 over the past 24 hours as Ukrainians resorted to emergency generators, candles and gas cylinders in violation of safety rules to try to heat their homes after power outages.
 CONFLICT

 * A teenager was killed in Russian shelling of a hospital in the northern Ukrainian region of Sumy, a presidential aide said.
-Another person was killed and one wounded in Russian shelling of the southern city of Kherson, its regional governor said. * Reuters could not confirm the battlefield reports of either side.
+Another person was killed and one wounded in Russian shelling of the southern city of Kherson, its regional governor said. * Reuters could not confirm the battlefield reports.
+(Compiled by Mark Heinrich and Cynthia Osterman)

-* Ukraine's SBU security service conducted a fresh search of a monastery in the west of the country in what it said was an operation to counter suspected "subversive activities by Russian special services".
-(Compiled by Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)